Call for a FREE consultation at (713) 222-6767

 Sex Offender Restrictions in Texas

-When you are required to register as a sex offender after completing a prison sentence, you will still face a number of restrictions on your freedom.
-Where these restrictions come from and how they are supervised and enforced will differ.
-Some restrictions are attached to the requirement to register as a sex offender and last until you can deregister, if that is possible.
+If you are required to register as a sex offender, some restrictions are attached to the requirement can last until you can deregister, if you’re permitted.
 Other limitations are attached to your community supervision, also known as probation.
 The conditions only last for the duration of your sentence.
 There will be state laws that apply no matter where you live in Texas and there are county, city, or town regulations that only apply to you when you live in a specific place.

 Learn How To Deregister